Hexastack/hexabot-wordpress-live-chat-widget/hexabot/readme.txt

 Yes, you can point the API URL to your own Hexabot server installation.

 == Documentation ==

+To learn more about how to integrate the Hexabot chatbot widget in your Wordpress website please check our documentation : https://docs.hexabot.ai/faq/how-can-i-add-the-chatbot-widget-to-my-website

 - Official Documentation : https://docs.hexabot.ai
 - Github repo for this plugin : https://github.com/Hexastack/hexabot-wordpress-live-chat-widget